-Included on the Group's statement of financial position as at 31 March 2017 are aircraft assets of £856 million (2016: £888 million) as disclosed in Note 9 to the Consolidated Financial Statements.
-As explained in Note 2(m), the Group's accounting policy is to measure its aircraft assets at depreciated historic cost less impairment.
+Valuation and own Valuation and ownership of aircraft Risk description Included on the Group's statement of financial position as at 31 March 2017 is aircraft assets of £544 million (2016: £562 million) as disclosed in Note 9 to the Consolidated Financial Statements.
+As explained in Note 2(I), the Group's accounting policy is to measure its aircraft assets at depreciated historic cost less impairment.
 The assets are being depreciated on a straight-line basis over the terms of the leases to an estimated residual value at the end of that period.
 As stated in Note 3, estimation of aircraft residual values is a source of uncertainty and is a key determinant in preparing the Consolidated Financial Statements.
-Refer to the considerations by the audit committee on residual values as discussed on page 28 to 29.

-The risk exists that:

-- the selected useful life or residual value used in determining depreciation are not appropriate as the estimation of aircraft useful life and residual values is a key judgement; - an indicator of impairment on the assets might arise in which case an impairment review should be performed and the value of the assets written down to recoverable amount if less than carrying value; and - the assets do no belong to the Group.

-How the scope of our audit responded to the risk

-Our procedures included:

-- critically assessing the conclusions reached by the Board on the appropriateness of the selected residual values and evaluating their consistency with the available market information, including forecast valuations obtained by the Group from expert aircraft valuers and the terms of the aircraft lease agreements.
+Refer to the considerations by the audit committee on residual values as discussed on page 24.
+The risk exists that: the selected useful life or residual value used in determining depreciation are not appropriate as the estimation of aircraft useful life and residual values is a key judgement; an indicator of impairment on the assets might arise in which case an impairment review should be performed and the value of the assets written down to recoverable amount if less than carrying value; and the assets do not belong to the Group.
+How the scope of our audit responded to the risk Our procedures included: critically assessing the conclusions reached by the Board on the appropriateness of the selected residual values and evaluating their consistency with the available market information, including forecast valuations obtained by the Group from expert aircraft valuers and the terms of the aircraft lease agreements.
 We have considered the qualifications and experience of the valuers engaged by management.
-We have also considered the adequacy of the disclosure related to this estimation uncertainty set out in Note 3; - engaging our internal aircraft valuation specialists in challenging the Board and Asset Manager on the assessments made on residual values used at year end.
-We discussed and evaluated the impact of market and non-market news on the estimated residual values; - reviewing and challenging the Board's conclusion on asset impairment assessment by reviewing for both internal and external factors which might be indicators of impairment; and - reviewing the original purchase agreements for consistency with assets owned and obtaining certificates of registration directly from 'The International Registry for International Interests in Mobile Equipment' to confirm ownership.
+We have also considered the adequacy of the disclosure related to this estimation uncertainty set out in Note 3; engaging our internal aircraft valuation specialists in challenging the Board and Asset Manager on the assessments made on residual values used at year end.
+We discussed and evaluated the impact of market and non-market news on the estimated residual values; reviewing and challenging the Board's conclusion on asset impairment assessment by reviewing for both internal and external factors which might be indicators of impairment; and reviewing the original purchase agreements for consistency with assets owned and obtaining certificates of registration directly from 'The International Registry for International Interests in Mobile Equipment' to confirm ownership.
+Key observations Having carried out the procedures, we are satisfied with the useful life selected, residual values used and the Board's assessment that no indicators of impairment have been identified.
+We also obtained satisfaction regarding the ownership of aircraft assets recorded in the Consolidated Financial Statements.